Ragged Clown

 The heroes are easily recognized by their strong profiles, high cheekbones and tendency to speech rather than speak.
 Heroes always know the precise angle to present their bodies so that the setting sun can highlight their virtues and their flat hips while the bright red glow of morality from the furnaces blazes in their Rearden Metal brooches and their steely blue eyes.

-The villains, or looters, meanwhile (you can almost hear the boos from the cheap seats), are made of blancmange and have names like Tinky and Kip and Balph (Balph!) and Cuffy and Orren and Chick.
+Meanwhile, the villains, or looters (you can almost hear the boos from the cheap seats) are made of blancmange and have names like Tinky and Kip and Balph (Balph!) and Cuffy and Chick.
 The blancmanges don’t have profiles, they have pendulous jowls and sagging, tired features and, when they are not starting organizations with phony names like Friends of Global Progress, they stoop and they slouch and they deny everything that’s obvious and honest and true.

 “It wasn’t real, was it?” said Mr Thompson.